-When you become disabled, you may be forced to deal with a patchwork of benefits, including Social Security Disability Insurance (SSDI), Supplemental Security Benefits (SSI), short-term disability insurance and long-term disability insurance.
+When you become disabled, you may be forced to deal with a patchwork of benefits, including SSDI, SSI, short-term disability insurance, and long-term disability insurance.
 Short-term disability insurance and long-term disability insurance are nearly always worth pursuing.

-This Right of Offset."
 This Right of Offset allows a disability insurance company to reduce the amount that it pays to you by the amount that you receive from Social Security.
-Many times, the private disability insurance carrier’s payment will be reduced to as low a $100.00 per month.
+Many times, the private disability insurance carrier’s payment will be reduced to as low as $100 per month.

 “We reduce this plan’s benefits by an amount equal to any Social Security retirement and/or disability benefits payable to you, your dependents, or a qualified third party on behalf of you or your dependents.”

 Many disability insurers will even require covered individuals to apply for SSDI while receiving private benefits.
-Some wrongly try make the insured use a Social Security Claim Representative firm recommended by the insurance company.
+Some wrongly try to make the insured use a Social Security Claim Representative firm recommended by the insurance company.

-If you have questions about a private disability carrier right to offset its benefit payment, or its right to collect over-payments from you, you need an experienced disability attorney who understands the plan documents can assist you.
+If you have questions about a private disability carrier’s right to offset its benefit payment, or its right to collect overpayments from you, a disability attorney who understands the plan documents can assist you.
 You don’t need to do the research when you have us to make sense of it all and fight for what you are entitled to.